Arpan-shrma/ABC-call-Volume-Trend-Analysis/README.md

 Firstly, I have used the basics of the data analytics process to clean the raw data and ask questions from cleaned data.
 Then, I have used data wrangling to make small data frames for relevant insights to answer all the possible questions.
 Finally, I combined all the results into an interactive visual dashboard using excel(Glimpse shown below).

 <img width="1048" alt="Screenshot 2023-04-11 at 9 47 54 PM" src="https://user-images.githubusercontent.com/60521975/231225034-c7d12547-5086-4b07-b6ce-bacfcb36ec0e.mp4">

+# Tech-Stack Used:-
+I have used the web based application “Google Sheets” which is part of google online docs and “Microsoft Excel for Mac version 16.70” for performing various functions on spreadsheets.
+Both of these software provide ease of work and make data sharing and real time tracking very easy.